-Here’s What Happens to Popular Mall Brands After they Close their Stores
+Here’s What Happens to Popular Mall Brands After They Close Their Stores

 Generally, ThredUp said “millennial mall brands” and “expensive mall brands” fare best on the online resale market.

-For example: 96 percent of Anthropologie’s merchandise sell within three months of being listed on ThredUp.com; 95 percent of Free People’s items move during a 90-day period; and 82 percent of Zara’s wares are bought within three months.
+For example: 96 percent of Anthropologie’s merchandise sells within three months of being listed on ThredUp.com; 95 percent of Free People’s items move during a 90-day period; and 82 percent of Zara’s wares are bought within three months.

 Interestingly, Ralph Lauren — which made headlines when it announced in April that it was closing its store on 5th Avenue in New York — has been an outlier when it comes to online resale interest among popular millennial brands, according to ThredUp.
+The brand’s resale growth is 72 percent baseline, the researchers said.